gwding/gwding.github.io/about.md

 published: true
 ---

-I am a Machine Learning Researcher working at [Borealis AI](http://borealisai.com/){:target="_blank"} at Toronto, ON, Canada.
+I am a Senior Researcher working at [Borealis AI](http://borealisai.com/){:target="_blank"}, (an [RBC](https://www.rbcroyalbank.com/){:target="_blank"} Institute for Research) at Toronto, ON, Canada.
 I am interested in a wide range of topics of related to machine learning and artificial intelligence.
-Currently I spend the majority of my time researching adversarial robustness of deep learning models.
+Currently I work on machine learning problems at RBC and research adversarial robustness of machine learning models.

 ### Brief Bio